Winter Spring Summer or Fall: Development

 After the release of Holidate in 2020, Tiffany Paulsen received an early version of the script by Dan Schoffer through the co-producer Josh Shader.
-They collaborated to finalize the script, taking inspirations by Richard Linklater's Before Sunrise, and titled the project Winter Spring Summer or Fall.
-Paulsen, originally a screenwriter, directed the film—her first.
+They collaborated to finalize the script, taking inspiration from Richard Linklater's Before Sunrise, and titled the project Winter Spring Summer or Fall.
+Paulsen, originally a screenwriter, directed the film—her first, and described its theme as an "unexpected love".
 Brad Krevoy and David M. Wulf also joined as co-producers.
+Film critic Patrice Witherspoon described it as a "Gen Z Rom-Com" featuring an "unexpected love", such that it has the ability to "wreck" the plans of the "lives figured out".